Santa Monica Beach is a stunning 3-mile stretch of sand with a famous pier, walking and biking paths.

 3. Ride along the beachfront Marvin Braude Bike Trail.

-Los Angeles has some of the world's best beachfront biking trails.
-The 22-mile Marvin Braude Bike Trail runs from Will Rogers State Park at Pacific Palisades, past Santa Monica Beach, Venice Beach, inland around Marina del Rey, then south to Torrance Beach.
+Los Angeles has some of the world's best beachfront biking trails, and the popular 22-mile Marvin Braude Bike Trail runs from Will Rogers State Park at Pacific Palisades, past Santa Monica Beach, Venice Beach, inland around Marina del Rey, then south to Torrance Beach.

-You can just tackle the shorter 2-mile section between Santa Monica and Venice Beach.
+You can also bike the shorter 2-mile section between Santa Monica and Venice Beach.
 There's plenty of places to rent a bike, including Perry's Cafe and Beach Rentals at Santa Monica.

 4. Take the Ocean Front Walk between Santa Monica and Venice Beach.